AIOUBSAI/node-red-contrib-html-validation-report/README.md

 * The report **groups** by `ruleId` **or** `id` (falls back to `rule` or `(unknown)`).
 * The “Value” column uses `value` **or** `message` if `value` is absent.
-* Suggestions are pulled from `global.crossSheetValidationRules` when present:

   * The report maps `rules[].id → rules[].suggestions[]`.

 **Typical flow**